 Additionally, I love to pick up an order of fries and a soda from Gasparilla Island Grill and enjoy it out by one of the pools at Grand Floridian.
 There’s something about enjoying a salty snack out by the pool on a sunny Florida day.

 And in the evening, you might enjoy a cocktail or appetizer at the Enchanted Rose Lounge.
 For dinner, you could plan a meal at Citricos.

 At the Contemporary, there are several fun options, including the newer Steakhouse 71.
-We had breakfast there recently, and the thin stack of pancakes was cooked to perfection with crispy edges.
+We had breakfast there recently.
+I ordered a thin stack of pancakes that were cooked to perfection with crispy edges.

 Related: Breakfast at Steakhouse 71

-This monorail resort is home to my favorite restaurant at Disney World, California Grill.
+Disney’s Contemporary is also home to my favorite restaurant at Disney World, California Grill.
 However, at this time, the restaurant is only offering a prix fixe menu celebrating the 50th anniversary.
 So a meal here is a bit more of an investment than usual.